 By the late 1970s, there was recognition of the need for a second radiotherapy centre in Toronto to serve its expanding population.
 Therefore in 1982, the Toronto Bayview (now Sunnybrook) Regional Cancer Centre opened.
-The director of this new clinic was Dr. Derek Jenkin, the first radiation oncologist in Canada to be also certified in paediatrics, who made many contributions to the development of paediatric oncology.
+The director of this new clinic was Dr. Derek Jenkin, one of the few radiation oncologist in Canada to hold a dual certification in paediatrics and radiation oncology, who made many contributions to the development of paediatric oncology.
 At the Bayiew site a full range of academic activities has been pursued by members of the DRO.

 Radiation oncology had been recognized as a separate specialty of medicine in Canada since the late 1940s, but at U of T the discipline remained under the aegis of the Department of Radiology.
 In the 1980s it became apparent that the academic interests of radiation oncology were sufficiently different to warrant creation of a separate university department.
 A major obstacle to the establishment of a new university department was overcome when in July 1990 the Minister of Health (Elinor Caplan MPP) wrote to Dean Dr. John Dirks approving annual funding assistance for the establishment of a DRO.

 Accordingly in October 1991 the Governing Council of U of T approved the formation of the DRO, and Bernard J. Cummings was appointed first chair.
 The creation of the DRO was only made possible by the concerted efforts of the University, the Ministry of Health, the Ontario Cancer Institute/Princess Margaret Hospital, the Ontario Cancer Treatment and Research Foundation, and the radiation oncology profession.